This easy-to-prep monster match game is perfect for preschoolers. Be sure to check out the rest of my free preschool printables when you’re done here.

 - Where Do Monsters Live Book Making Guide and Printable Pages

 This simple monster match would be perfect to use after reading Leonardo the Terrible Monster by Mo Willems!
-Check out the links below for more fun kids’ activities based on this book.
-For more information, be sure to check out Still Playing School’s tips for hosting a book club play date!
+Click on the links below for more activities based on the book, as well as additional monster-themed activities: